 When I did wake up, I was sick a lot.
 I spent around 16 hours being sick until there was nothing left and then dry heaving, every 30 seconds or so, for 16 hours.
 I was mainly dry heaving after the first half-hour.

 That wasn’t the only reckless thing I’ve done that could have messed up my digestive system either.
 A few years before that I drink a shot of paint thinner, which spaced me out really badly.
 That was then replaced with agonising stomach pains, which was so bad that I took a fist full of valium so I could pass out and not have to deal with it.
-I awoke feeling much better but had to use the toilet quite badly.
+I awoke to feel much better but had to use the toilet quite badly.

 I also forgot to inform them just how heavy I drank when I was in my suicidally reckless phase.
 This could have also been relevant because I would pre-drink a litre of vodka before going out drinking and clubbing.
 I did that a lot.
-Over a weekend, me and a couple of mates went through 18 bottles of vodka.
+Over a weekend, a couple of mates and I went through 18 bottles of vodka.

 Any of these things could be a factor in my gastrointestinal problems.